Neck Acne Treatment: A Guide for Patients

 Photodynamic Therapy and Radiofrequency

-Photodynamic therapy combines light-sensitizing agents with specific light wavelengths to destroy acne-causing bacteria and reduce sebaceous gland activity.
+Photodynamic therapy combines light-sensitizing agents with specific wavelengths of light to destroy acne-causing bacteria and reduce sebaceous gland activity.
 The neck tolerates PDT well, though treatment requires 24-48 hours of strict sun avoidance.

 Radiofrequency microneedling addresses both active acne and textural scarring.
 The controlled thermal injury stimulates collagen production while destroying bacteria in deeper skin layers.
 Neck skin typically requires 3-5 sessions for optimal results.